Hotel Whitcomb: Conversion to hotel use

 With the completion of San Francisco City Hall in 1916, the building was converted into a 400-room hotel that opened in 1917.
 The hotel was named for Adolphus Carter Whitcomb whose estate owned the property.

 When it opened, the hotel was proclaimed "the last word in modern hoteldom" with "the most modern fireproof construction", Pavenazetta marble, and a palm-filled, glass-enclosed observation deck and sun parlor on the roof.
 The owners also imported 300,000 feet of Central American Jenezerro hardwood which was used to manufacture furniture, doors, and other interior work for the hotel.
 The total cost of the project was placed at more than $2.25 million, including $700,000 for original construction of the temporary city hall, $400,000 for structural changes to convert the building into a hotel, and $150,000 for furnishings.

 In 1922, a new wing with an additional 102 guest rooms was added at a cost of $250,000 for the structure and another $100,000 for the furnishings and equipment.
 The Whitcomb included a large ballroom from which concerts were broadcast during the property's heyday.

 Subsequent uses

 During World War II, the Whitcomb provided office space for the Office for Emergency Management, the organization responsible for organizing and administering the internment of Japanese Americans.

 In 1963, the hotel was converted into residential rentals, with no transient occupancy.
 During this period, the property was known simply as The Whitcomb.
 In subsequent years, the property became a hotel again and underwent multiple name changes, including "Biltmore Hotel", "San Franciscan Hotel", "Ramada Plaza", before the "Hotel Whitcomb" name was restored in 2007.

 In 2020 the hotel became a shelter for homeless due to the pandemic.
+During this period--33 months--it was damaged heavily and the site of 21 overdose deaths.
+The owner, RFR Holdings, sued the city and won a settlement but did not carry out renovations.
+Unable to sell the distressed property, it entered foreclosure proceedings in 2025 under the control of Blackstone, the global investment company.